simoncrypta/simoncrypta/README.md

 Hello, my name is Simon.
-I'm a full-stack Javascript developer, currently in love with [JAMstack](https://jamstack.org/) and Serverless.
+I'm a full-stack Javascript developer, focus on [JAMstack](https://jamstack.org/) and Serverless.

-I build cool stuff for [Le Mac Urbain](https://lemacurbain.com/).
-Also, I have a big project name [Raccoon](https://raccoon.services/).

 You can follow me on [Twitter](https://twitter.com/SimonCrypta),
 Connect with me on [Linkedin](https://www.linkedin.com/in/gagnonsim/),